AngelaDonguia/IDS2024F/Exam/Final/Readme.md

 #21 Fortran

 #23 on paper
-#24 Deductive Reasoning: Derives specific conclusions from general premises.
+#24 Deductive Reasoning: Derives specific conclusions from general premises.example: "All dogs have four legs, Fido is a dog, therefore Fido has four legs.
 Inductive Reasoning: Derives general conclusions from specific observations.
+Every crow observed so far is black, therefore all crows are probably black."

 #25 truth tables are identical for all possible combinations of input variables.